The Interplay of Heterogeneity and Product Detachment in Templated Polymer Copying: Results

 \subsection{Consequences of Separation for the Velocity and Energy Landscapes of Heterogeneous Copying}

-We wish to compare the velocity profile of heterogeneous copying (with separation) and templated self-assembly (without separation, as studied by Gaspard \cite{Gaspard2017}; abbreviated as TSA).
-In figure \ref{fig:FineGrainPerm}, we illustrate a fine-grained model of templated self-assembly which we will compare against our model of templated copying.
+We wish to compare the velocity profile of separating templated copolymerization (STC) and non-separating templated copolymerization (NTC, note the phrase `templated self-assembly' has been used in some literature \cite{Poulton2019}) as studied by Gaspard \cite{Gaspard2017}.
+In figure \ref{fig:FineGrainPerm}, we illustrate a fine-grained model of NTC which we will compare against our model of STC.
 The fine-grained dynamics is similar to that in Section \ref{sec: Parameterization}, with the exception that the tail binding step has been removed.
 We assume here that the binding free energy of any given monomer pair is independent of any other monomer pair, giving rise to the parameterization in Table \ref{table:param_fine_grain_perm}.
 We consider here the slow binding limit, leading to the following coarse-grained propensities:

 This choice again corresponds to discrimination on backward propensities.
 We denote the sequence-independent non-equilibrium drive provided by monomer binding and backbone formation by $\Delta G_{\textnormal{pol}} = \Delta G_{BB} + \ln{[M]}$ (similar to copying with separation, but with the $[M]_{\textnormal{eff}}$ term absent).
-However, observe that in the absence of separation, the sequence-dependent free-energy change $\Delta G_{PT}$ incurred on the addition of each monomer persists as the copy is produced.
+However, observe that in the absence of separation, the sequence-dependent free-energy change $\Delta G_{PT}$ incurred on the addition of each monomer persists as the copy is produced (note $\Delta G_{TT}$ was used in \cite{Poulton2019} to refer to a `temporary thermodynamic' discrimination factor, that is no longer present after separation.
+To maintain consistency with the intended meaning in \cite{Poulton2019}, we have introduced a `permanent thermodynamic' discrimination factor $\Delta G_{PT}$ for NTC).